basho/riak_shell/README.md

 **N.B.
 As of Riak TS 1.2, there is no way to write data via `riak-shell`**.

-Extending The riak_shell
+Extending The riak-shell
 -----------------------

-riak_shell uses a 'magic' architecture with convention.
+riak-shell uses a 'magic' architecture with convention.

 Riak modules with names like:
 ```
 mymodule_EXT.erl
 ```
-are considered to be riak_shell extension modules.
+are considered to be riak-shell extension modules.

-All exported functions with an arity >= 1 are automaticaly exposed in riak_shell mode, with some exceptions.
+All exported functions with an arity >= 1 are automaticaly exposed in riak-shell, with some exceptions.

 Exported functions with the following names will be silently ignored:
 * `module_info/0`